matias-casco/products_app/README.md

 ✅ Should return Left<Failure, Products> when an exception occurs

 3. Use Cases
-GetCategoriesUseCase
-1/1 test passed
+GetCategoriesUseCase - 2/2 test passed

 ✅ Should return Right<Failure, Categories> when calling successfully

-GetProductsByCategoryUseCase
+✅ Should return Left<Failure, Products> when an exception occurs

-1/1 test passed
+GetProductsByCategoryUseCase - 2/2 test passed

 ✅ Should return Right<Failure, Products> when calling successfully

-GetProductsUseCase
+✅ Should return Left<Failure, Products> when an exception occurs

-1/1 test passed
+GetProductsUseCase - 2/2 test passed

 ✅ Should return Right<Failure, Products> when calling successfully

+✅ Should return Left<Failure, Products> when an exception occurs

 4. Presentation (Cubits)
-ProductsPageCubit
-4/4 tests passed
+ProductsPageCubit - 4/4 tests passed

 getProducts: